 It’s clear that the Olivia would have made more sales had the site stood up to the spike in traffic.

-How to cope with website traffic spikes
+How to handle website traffic spikes

 Here are 7 things that will make your website more resilient when it gets a spike in traffic…